sgsutcliffe/Wastewater_Analysis_Pipeline/README.md

 * Freyja_parallelization_V3.1.py #Python script for parallelization execution of QC, Freyja update, and Freyja.
 Runs eight samples simultaneously
 * sample_list #This you will need to make yourself depending on the samples [See more information below]
-* usher_update_V2.py #This is a modified version of Freyja's update function to fix some bugs that came up running it on some servers
+* usher_update_V2.py #This is a modified version of Freyja's update function to fix some bugs that came up running it on some servers.
+I would recommend running 'freyja update' instead

 Files if not downloaded will be downloaded:
    Note: The downloading of human genome & building bwa index files take a while.
 I'd suggest running this first without any samples before analyzing samples.